OFFLINE-GmbH/polymer-slideshow/README.md

 ## Elements
 ### polymer-slideshow
-Set the `defaultDuration` attribute to define default duration for all slides.
+Set the `defaultDuration` attribute to define the default duration for all slides.

 ### polymer-slide
-Set the `duration` attribute to overwrite the slideshows `defaultDuration`.
+Set the `duration` attribute to overwrite the slideshow's `defaultDuration`.
 If you specify a value of `0`, this slide will remain on screen forever.